-August is also the traditional month hosting the Waldviertelpur regional festival (moved temporarily to May for 2016), when you can stuff yourself with specialties from one of Austria’s more rural regions.
+August is also the traditional month hosting the Waldviertelpur regional festival, when you can stuff yourself with specialties from one of Austria’s more rural regions.
 There’s also the Vienna Old Timer Parade, when numerous classic cars parade around the Ring.

 October to December

 Early October is all about Vienna Design Week and the Long Night of Museums.
 Gamers of all ages can then enjoy free entry to Game City on the Rathausplatz.
 Mid-October is also when the city celebrates a different type of music to the usual classics with Hollywood in Vienna.
 The film theme continues later in the month with the highly prestigious international film festival, the Viennale.

 The Viennale carries through into November, which marks the start of the Christmas season, notably the wonderful markets (and the modern equivalent – Winter at the MQ).
 These continue through until December 25th, and often beyond in the form of New Year’s markets.
 Many people also celebrate New Year’s Eve in Vienna along the Silvesterpfad.